Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a base, I kept `HIEA` + `YOU` in place and experimented with pretty much everything else.
 My goals were to have a reasonable consonant-hand pinky and to keep one-handed strings and awkward patterns to a minimum.
-I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then, added repeat and magic to improve it further.
+I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve it further.

 #### *Thumb Keys:*
 Inspired by [Magic Sturdy](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md "Magic Sturdy"), each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are strictly 1:1 to keep them more like normal keys.
 Not only does this make using them simpler, they won't get you banned from typing websites either.